How to Secure a Good Job Teaching English in South Korea

 Do Your Homework

-The basic rule for securing a good teaching position in Korea is to do your homework.
-Begin with Dave's ESL Café www.eslcafe.com and ESL Worldwide www.eslworldwide.com, where you can sift through countless job advertisements.
+The basic rule for securing a good teaching position in South Korea is to do your homework.
+Begin with Dave's ESL Café, or a large TEFL training and placement site such as International TEFL Academy, and Top Jobs Teaching English in South Korea, where you can sift through countless job listings.
 At www.lifeinkorea.com, you'll find a wealth of general information on Korea.
 These sites also offer invaluable links to numerous other sites.

 Pusanweb.com is a rich source of practical info.
 For answers to specific questions, join a discussion board on any Korea-related site.